RimoChan/match-you/README.en.md

 Have you often got troubled like this:

-You've took over a new project.
-However, the dependencies files made a mess -- they're too old to install, or the version used in codes are different from the avaliable libraries -- or there's no files at all!
+You've taken over a new project.
+However, the dependency files are a mess -- they're too old to install, or the versions used in the code are different from the avaliable libraries -- or there are no dependency files at all!

-You've had a hard time with the environment for a long time, but you still found so many problems that made the project away from working.
+You've been struggling with the dependencies for a long time, but you still have so many problems that prevents the project from working.

 So you asked the ex-owner, but he/she just showed you that "it worked well"!

 --So how do you do now?

-> A) Keep making with environment by yourself.
+> A) Keep struggling with the dependencies by yourself.
 >
 > B) Use "Match You" by RimoChan to solve your problem!

 ## How to use

-Just sent "Match You" to your workmates and when it runs, the dependencies on his/her computer will be deleted!
-So he/she must do it!
+Just sent "Match You" to your colleague and when it runs, the dependencies on his/her computer will be deleted!
+So he/she must re-do it!

-What you do next is staring his/her computer to get the whole process about dependencies!
+What you do next is to stare at his/her computer to learn how to get the dependencies right!

-<sub>(or your workmates cannot deal it either, of course)</sub>
+<sub>(or your workmate cannot do it either, of course)</sub>

 ## Let's code it!

-I use Python at work so I write for it first.
-Let's PR and Delete all the dependencies!
+I use Python at work so I wrote for it first.
+Let's create PRs and delete all the dependencies!

 目录: